-To combat sex trafficking, we need a coalition of people who are highly educated about what it is, what causes it, what it’s effects are, and what can be done to truly stop it.
+To end child exploitation, we need a coalition of people who are highly educated about what it is, what causes it, what it’s effects are, and what can be done to truly stop it.
 Below are a few ways you can build your own understanding of this complex injustice, stay informed on what is being done to fight it, and HOW YOU CAN TAKE PART.

 Learn more from our partner organizations